-In 2015, Tyumen State University ranked 47th in the National Russian University ranking index concerning federal and national research universities
+In 2015, University of Tyumen ranked 47th in the National Russian University ranking index concerning federal and national research universities

-UT researchers work in more than 30 academic fields, cooperating with research universities throughout the world.
-More than 15 top schools of science conduct research at UT in the following areas:
+UTMN researchers work in more than 30 academic fields, cooperating with research universities throughout the world.
+More than 15 top schools of science conduct research at UTMN in the following areas:

 Mathematical modeling, numerical methods, and programme systems

 Thermal physics and thermal engineering

 Chemistry and physicochemical analysis of natural and technogenic systems

 Sociology, vocational education, and social administration

 Innovative development of education.
 Methodology of the pedagogical research